Seoul National University of Education: TESOL Courses

 SNUE also has an active TESOL program consisting of a standard attendance program along with a Saturday only course for students who are unable to follow the regular course.
 The course was designed to give both native and non-native English teachers the skills to teach effectively in the classroom.
 SNUE's TESOL program is delivered in conjunction with the Australian Griffith University and the two universities also conduct overseas trips for further training between Seoul, South Korea and Brisbane, Australia.

-The TESOL program is currently under the oversight of one Western professor.